Eco-friendly wedding flowers

 Aim for zero waste floristry

 Consider your vessels.
 Think about reusing vessels or hiring for the day.
 Small jars and tin cans serve well as small vases and named with an attractive label, can serve as bonbonniere for your guests.
-Collect second-hand vessels for your florist to fill.
+If you are looking for a unique look, collect second-hand vessels for your florist to fill rather than purchasing brand new ones.

 Use small plants as decoration and giving them to guests as a gift is a great way to minimise waste and maximise enjoyment.